A586-T/oofpp_habits_project/README.md

 four weeks of sample check offs

-Running Tests
+## Running Tests
 Run all tests with:

-bash
-Copy code
   python -m unittest

 Each test run uses a temporary SQLite database to ensure: